-R_T sets the switching frequency of each regulator channel.
+$R_T$ sets the switching frequency of each regulator channel.
 Generally, higher frequency applications are smaller but have higher losses.
 Operation at 230 kHz was selected for this example as a reasonable compromise between small size and high efficiency.
-The value of R_T for 230-kHz switching frequency is calculated with Equation 7.
+The value of $R_T$ for 230-kHz switching frequency can be calculated with Equation 7.